timothymeyers/NoOpsAccelerator/README.md

 # Azure NoOps Accelerator

-> **"NoOps is a policy-based, automated process to enable organizations to deploy, monitor, and improve cloud operations.**." - *John Spinella, Creator of the Azure NoOps Accelerator*
+> **"NoOps is a policy-based, automated process enabling organizations to deploy, monitor, and improve cloud operations.**." - *John Spinella, Creator of the Azure NoOps Accelerator*

 **Azure NoOps Accelerator** is a flexible foundation that enables US Department of Defense and other Public Sector customers